 The cost of full time RVing can fluctuate and change depending on your traveling style, and how much you want to spend when you arrive at a new destination.

-I know that when we show up to a one of our bucket list destinations, we are thrilled to be there and it’s hard not to go over your ‘spending’ budget and do all the fun things there.
+I know that when we show up to one of our bucket list destinations, we are thrilled to be there and it’s hard not to go over your ‘spending’ budget and do all the fun things.